philipturner/ue5-nanite-macos/README.md

 ```

 At the path below, the shader compiler checks for 64-bit image atomic support.
 The check happens in 5 different locations and fails each time.
-`Sources/NaniteCullRaster_Changes.cpp` demonstrates how to disable these checks.
-Nanite debug views now appear in the editor.
-However, rendering any Nanite-enabled object will crash the editor.
+Replicate `Sources/NaniteCullRaster_Changes.cpp` and disable each check.
+Now, Nanite debug views appear in the editor.

 ```
 Engine/Source/Runtime/Renderer/Private/Nanite/NaniteCullRaster.cpp
 ```

+Rendering any Nanite-enabled object causes a crash.

+> TODO: Crash description.

 ## Attribution